fluidattacks/makes/README.md

   - parallel (`ints.positive`): Optional.
     Number of parallel jobs to trigger using
     [Batch Array Jobs](https://docs.aws.amazon.com/batch/latest/userguide/array_jobs.html).
+  - propagateTags (`bool`): Optional.
+    Enable tags to be propagated into the ECS tasks.
+    Defaults to `true`.
   - queue (`nullOr str`):
     Name of the [AWS Batch][aws_batch] queue we should submit the job to.
     It can be set to `null`,